pkkshadow/Volt-Mod-2-Spot/README.md

 Version 0.5.

-More changes so a new version was needed. different switches were used as they're in stock in lcsc.
+More changes so a new version was needed; different switches were used as they're in stock in lcsc.

-If you have any questions, tweet/dm me on twitter! @Cephalon_Shade
+If you have any questions, tweet/dm me on twitteror message me on discord.  @Cephalon_Shade or pkkshadow#6247 (discord).

 ![Front](https://i.imgur.com/j8V7gRZ.png)